hs-duesseldorf/grundlagen-der-informatik-4/README.md

 ### Task overview

-1. Create, compile and run a simple "Hello World" java application.
+1. Create, compile and run a simple "Hello World" java application with only a text editor and the command line.
-2. Use the Eclipse "Hello World tutorial" to get used to Eclipse *Java* Projects.
-3. Create and run a simple Java App, utilizing functions (methods) and recursion.
+2. Create and run a simple Java App, utilizing functions (methods) and recursion with VsCode.

 ### Tasks